 Watershed Protection is planning two projects to reduce flooding in the Oak Park and Oak Acres subdivisions.

-We are planning to permanently close the low water crossing on Old San Antonio Road near Southpark Meadows.
+We are installing a cul-de-sac and permanent gates at the low water crossing on Old San Antonio road near Southpark Meadows.
+Visite esta página en español.

 Onion Creek is Austin’s largest watershed and is particularly vulnerable to flooding.
-We have several projects to reduce the risk of flooding along Onion Creek.
+The projects in lower Onion Creek are mostly complete.
+Buyouts are ongoing in the upper Onion Creek area.

 The Rain Catcher Pilot Program (RCPP) is a comprehensive effort to integrate and leverage the City’s existing Green Stormwater Infrastructure (GSI) programs and resources.
 RCPP incorporates existing Watershed Protection and Austin Water discounts, rebates, capital funding, and educational programs with the goal of increasing the prevalence of cisterns and rain gardens that achieve both stormwater management and water conservation objectives.